Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 It represents a _practical limit_ which you can accept as _"reasonably large enough!"_

-For instance, in the early days of computing we were restricted to tiny memory spaces - and, as such, some of the the original concepts of _epoch_ (January 1st 1970) were restricted to _32 bits._  This meant we would "loop over" time in 2038 unless we moved to a larger structure.
+For instance, in the early days of computing we were restricted to tiny memory spaces - and, as such, some of the the original concepts of the digital realm's _epoch_ (January 1st 1970) were restricted to _32 bits._  This meant we would "loop over" time in 2038 unless we moved to a larger structure.
 However, in doing so, we didn't _"prolong"_ the issue - we _solved_ it.
 The _next logical size up_ date index  (64 bits) covers 584 _billion_ years from epoch!